Upgrade to the latest REST API in Azure AI Search

 • The limits on the depth of subfields and the number of complex collections per index have been lowered.
 If you created indexes that exceed these limits using the preview api-versions, any attempt to update or recreate them using API version 2019-05-06 will fail.
 If you find yourself in this situation, you need to redesign your schema to fit within the new limits and then rebuild your index.

 • There's a new limit starting in api-version 2019-05-06 on the number of elements of complex collections per document.
-If you created indexes with documents that exceed these limits using the preview api-versions, any attempt to reindex that data using api-version 2019-05-06 will fail.
+If you created indexes with documents that exceed these limits using the preview api-versions, any attempt to reindex that data using api-version 2019-05-06 fails.
 If you find yourself in this situation, you need to reduce the number of complex collection elements per document before reindexing your data.

 For more information, see Service limits for Azure AI Search.